Discover and assess on-premises VMware VMs for migration to Azure

 An assessment may not have all the data points available due to one of the following reasons:

-- The statistics setting in vCenter Server is not set to level 3 and the assessment has performance-based sizing as the sizing criterion.
+- The statistics setting in vCenter Server is not set to level 3.
 If the statistics setting in vCenter Server is lower than level 3, performance data for disk and network is not collected from vCenter Server.
 In this case, the recommendation provided by Azure Migrate for disk and network is not utilization-based.
-For storage, Azure Migrate recommends standard disks as without considering the IOPS/throughput of the disk, Azure Migrate cannot identify if the disk will need a premium disk in Azure.
+Without considering the IOPS/throughput of the disk, Azure Migrate cannot identify if the disk will need a premium disk in Azure, hence, in this case, Azure Migrate recommends Standard disks for all disks.

 - The statistics setting in vCenter Server was set to level 3 for a shorter duration, before kicking off the discovery.
 For example, let's consider the scenario where you change the statistics setting level to 3 today and kick off the discovery using the collector appliance tomorrow (after 24 hours).
 If you are creating an assessment for one day, you have all the data points and the confidence rating of the assessment would be 5 star.
 But if you are changing the performance duration in the assessment properties to one month, the confidence rating goes down as the disk and network performance data for the last one month would not be available.
 If you would like to consider the performance data of last one month, it is recommended that you keep the vCenter Server statistics setting to level 3 for one month before you kick off the discovery.